- About Us

 Susan O'Brien has been practicing vipassana meditation since 1980 and has studied with a variety of Western and Asian teachers.
 She began teaching in 1996 and coordinates the Insight Meditation correspondence course.

 Sara Schedler has practiced insight meditation for 15 years, and has undergone long-term training in both Asia and the West.
-She has taught at the Cambridge Insight Meditation Center for the past two years.
+She has taught at the Cambridge Insight Meditation Center and assisted on IMS retreats.